-- Since the state enacted Public Safety Realignment in 2011, CA Fwd has worked with county agencies to develop comprehensive community correction models.
+When the State enacted Public Safety Realignment in 2011, CA Fwd went to work with county agencies to develop comprehensive community correction models.
 CA Fwd promoted best practices, helped counties to identify ways to expand drug treatment, mental health and health services for released offenders.